 Meanwhile on Traken, most of the first episode has past.
 But we’ve met kissing Consuls Tremas (Anthony Ainely) and Kassia (Shelia Ruskin, who from her accent is quite posh but has a name which sounds like she’s from somewhere west of Wagga Wagga) on their wedding night.
 Tremas is a scholarly type, who wanders around, playing with electronic gadgetry and talking technobabble.
 Naturally enough, he and the Doctor get on famously.

 Kassia, however, has developed a far less scientific obsession with Melkur.
 She’s a bit like one of those folk who fall in love with inanimate objects, and end up marrying chairs and clocks and the like.
 To be honest, the husband/wife combination is a little old fashioned: Tremas is the scientific, rational male, Kassia the passionate, corruptible female.
 And like Eve, she’s seduced by evil in the Grove, a verdant garden in the middle of Traken.
 Gardens are interesting symbols of change and fertility and it can’t be by accident that one’s at the centre of things here.
-It’s the growing heart of Traken, while everything around it is as clean and sterile as an antique shop.
+It’s the growing heart of Traken, while everything around it is as clean and staid as an antique shop.

 In story terms, the Grove’s polar opposite is the sterile but gaudy Source, a device which seems to hold Traken together, although exactly how we’re never told.
 The Keeper, apparently uses it to ‘organise the whole Traken Union’ and the Doctor says it has ‘limitless organising capacity refined to a single frame’.
 Who knows what that means?
 It must be more than just a nifty spreadsheet, but its significance is hard to grasp.
 Particularly when it looks like an oversize light fitting with fairy floss whizzing around inside it.
 Because we never get a decent explanation as to what it does, we never get a sense of what the consequences are of it being destroyed.
 ‘We can destroy Melkur,’ Adric says very seriously to Nyssa (Sarah Sutton, on debut) at one stage.
 ‘But only by completely destroying the Source.’
 Wow, we might even care if we had the faintest idea what it did.